-That’s where royalty-free music comes in.
-Royalty-free music means you can use that piece of music and not need to pay any royalty fees to the artist.
-Royalty-free songs aren’t always the easiest to find, so I’ve collated some of the best royalty-free music sites that offer music you can use for your podcasts.
+That’s where royalty free music comes in.
+Royalty free music for podcasts means you can use that piece of music in your podcast and you do not need to pay any royalty fees to the artist.
+Royalty free songs aren’t always the easiest to find, so I’ve collected some of the best royalty free music sites that offer music you can use for your podcasts.

 Otherwise, let’s get into the details surrounding music in podcasts and where to get royalty-free music for podcasts.

 Podcasts are all about hosts talking about various topics, sometimes by themselves and other times with guests.
 So what’s music have to do with podcasting then?

 Podcasts still utilize music, especially with intros and outros.
 Music can be played in the background while telling a story to set a certain mood.
 Music affects people’s emotions and drives people to behave or act in certain ways.
 Lively music can make us dance, sad music can make sob, and even horror sounds can make us flinch.

 And with podcasting, it may not seem significant, but it does have an impact.
 It lets you tell a story better since music can engage your listeners’ moods.
 With that said, it doesn’t mean that you should replace your whole podcast episode with music.
 Otherwise, it’d end up becoming a music channel, rather than a podcast.

 By including a few music snippets here and there, it could make a difference.
 When adding these, it doesn’t even have to be lyrical music.
 It could be instrumental music in the background or sound effects that can be added to certain parts of your audio for emphasis.
 As for the part where and when it is best to place them, it’s entirely up to you.
 It boils down to your creativity and style, and how you’d like to direct your overall podcast style.
 Just remember to keep your balance and don’t go haywire in doing this.
 Otherwise, you might end up delivering negative results.